RJ/bevy_timewarp/NOTES.md

 On clients, when we get a player blueprint for frame 100 we'll be rolling back to 101, and inserting the replicated Pos value@100 before we start simulating 101.
-But we'll only end up adding the (non-replicated) collider during bp assembly in frame 101. this is ok, since the replicated components are correct for that frame.
+But we'll only end up adding the (non-replicated) collider during bp assembly in frame 101.
+Although not optimal, this is correct – the replicated components are correct for that frame.

 Anything the player's collider interacted with during physics on frame 100 on the server may end up requiring a correction on the client (since client couldn't have simualted that). but that's fine.